aoaio/grpc-java/README.md

 develop grpc client by using java

-**Compile .proto file**
+**compile .proto file**

-我们需要从 .proto 的服务定义中生成 gRPC 客户端和服务器端的接口。我们通过 protocol buffer 的编译器 protoc 以及一个特殊的 gRPC Java 插件来完成。编译器protoc 与 gRPC Java 插件下载的地址己经写在plugins.txt文件中。
+We need to generate the gRPC client and server interface from the .proto service definition.
+We do this through the protocol buffer's compiler protoc and a special gRPC Java plugin.